Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: More Experimental Results

 \subsection{Generation on Challenging Scenes}

 Our approach demonstrates robust performance in difficult cases where other methods may falter.
 We highlight two such scenarios: human-centric scenes and single-image 360° view generation.

-\paragraph{Human-Centric Scenes} Human-centric scenes are challenging for novel view synthesis due to the need for high structural and temporal consistency.
+\textbf{Human-Centric Scenes.} Human-centric scenes are challenging for novel view synthesis due to the need for high structural and temporal consistency.
 As shown in Fig.~\ref{fig:man}, some methods can struggle with these cases, sometimes introducing artifacts, unintended motion, or difficulty rendering plausible facial features.
 For instance, TrajectoryCrafter~\citep{TrajCrafter} may recover the coarse structure, but can introduce unnatural facial deformations.
 In contrast, our method's use of strong generative priors and precise trajectory guidance helps maintain scene stationarity and consistency, producing more natural renderings that better preserve the subject's appearance.

-\paragraph{360° View Generation} Generating full 360° views from a single image is another demanding task.
-Our framework's precise trajectory control helps address the limited field-of-view of the source image, enabling the creation of coherent, object-centric orbit views of complex scenes, as shown in Fig.~\ref{fig:360}.
-We achieve the full 360° loop by generating a sequence where the final frame seamlessly connects to the first.
-This is made possible by our precise guidance, which maintains high image quality and prevents the accumulation of errors over the entire long-range trajectory, a common point of failure for other methods.
-Unlike traditional panoramic approaches, our method directly generates a continuous view along a given trajectory.
-This can offer more flexibility and strong visual quality, particularly for object-centric paths.
+\textbf{Large Camera Movements and 360$^\circ$ View Generation.} Generating large camera movements (e.g., a 180$^\circ$ turn) or full 360$^\circ$ orbit views from a single image in a single pass is highly challenging for existing methods.
+It risks hallucination in invisible regions due to the limited field-of-view of the source observation.
+Our method effectively resolves this problem via an iterative multi-clip generation strategy.
+By using the last frame of the previous clip as the prior for the next, we successfully achieve large-range scene generation, such as 180$^\circ$ turns (as shown in Fig.~\ref{fig_extreme_motion}).
+Furthermore, combined with our framework's precise trajectory control, it enables the creation of coherent, object-centric orbit views of complex scenes (Fig.~\ref{fig:360}).
+We achieve the full 360$^\circ$ loop by generating a sequence where the final frame seamlessly connects to the first.
+This is made possible by our precise guidance, which maintains high image quality and prevents the accumulation of errors over the entire long-range trajectory, thereby avoiding a common point of failure in other methods.
+Unlike traditional panoramic approaches, our method directly generates a continuous view along a given trajectory, offering more flexibility and strong visual quality, particularly for object-centric paths.

+\textbf{Challenging Scenarios.} We also demonstrate the robustness against fast motion, occlusions, and non-rigid dynamics.
+As illustrated in Fig.~\ref{fig:challenging_scenarios}, even when local flow precision drops, enabling FLF consistently yields better results than disabling it.
+This robustness relies on our adaptive designs: when flow is unstable (e.g., high variance), our dynamic threshold automatically adjusts.
+This allows more channels to receive control signals, preventing misclassification and maintaining structural stability.